Nobody understands, what the (0) in brackets in a telephone number means.

 So please do not use it, just do not use brackets in phone numbers.
 No machine understands brackets neither.
 You cannot push a button with ( or ) on a telephone, nor dial them on rotary phones.

-In Italy things (zeros) are different.
-Italy always had more mobile phones then fixed lines, even back in the past 20th cenutury: più telefonini che linee fisse.
-So the rare fixed numbers must always be dialled with the area code and its leading zero.
+In Italy things (zeroes) are different.
+Italy always had more mobile phones then fixed lines, even back in the past 20th cenutury: « più telefonini che linee fisse ».
+So the increasingly rare fixed numbers must always be dialled with the area code and its leading zero.
+That immedialtely allows a lot more local numbers, those starting with 0, like 096690, which has to be dialled as 0471 096690 in any case.
+Local numers with a leading 0 effectively are newer numbers.

 Let’s look at a Café: It advertizes +39 340 212 9431.
 This is a mobile number by Vodafone, +39 Italy.
 All italian mobile numbers start with 3.